lailabougria/talks/mirror-on-the-wall-am-i-a-critical-thinker/resources/README.md

 ﻿# Resources

-Here you can find a list of resources to further your understanding of these topics.
-I try to keep this list up to date with new resources I come across, if you can think of valuable additions, feel free to contribute!
+Here, you can find a list of resources to further your understanding of these topics.
+I keep this list up to date with new resources I come across.
+If you can think of valuable additions, feel free to contribute!

 ## Articles